Cuenca, Ecuador: Why Visit + What to Expect

 Featured Things to See & Do

 There are so many things to see and do in Cuenca, it was hard for us to decide what we want to focus on for the few days we were here.
-If we could go back and do it all over again, we’d definitely add more time to our Cuenca itinerary if we could.
+If we could go back and do it all over again, we’d definitely add more time to our Cuenca itinerary.

-Below are the top highlights from our time in Cuenca and what we’d recommend to visitors traveling their today.
+Below are the top highlights from our time in Cuenca and what we’d recommend to visitors traveling there today.

 UNESCO-Designated Centro Historico